Today, I’m going to explain how to think about and create a homeschool schedule that will work for your family.

-A friend of mine works nights, so she sleeps in and they get schoolwork done between 11 am and 3 pm.
+A friend of mine works nights, so her kids wake, eat, and play independently in the morning while she sleeps in, then they get schoolwork done between 11 am and 3 pm.

 Remember, learning can happen anywhere, so keep working to think outside the box of kids-in-desks-with-worksheets.
 I love “stacking” an educational item onto something we already do.